FAC7/READMEs/week3/APIsecurity.md

 # How would you conceal an API key?
 ## What's the issue?

-* The JS code's visible to anyone who wants to see it client-side.
-* Chrome's Dev-Tools will reveal any key in the script.
-* Clients can make unlimited requests of any kind.
+* Your code needs the API key to make a request.
+* But if your key is visible in your code someone could nick it!
+* They could then do bad things with it :scream:
+* If your key is stored in client side JavaScript, a malicious hacker could just open up the dev tools and inspect your code :disappointed:

 ## How can we hide the key? (back end)
-* Imagine a piece of code looking something like this:
+* A very basic example could be a piece of code on the server that looks like this:

 ```js